balOS/quartz/content/C- Predicting trajectories of future reuse of information objects is hard.md

 ---
-title: "C- Predicting trajectories of future reuse of information objects is hard"
+title: C- Predicting trajectories of future reuse of information objects is hard
+tags: claim
 ---